WordPress Performance 2024

 - What it stands for: The total amount of time a page is prevented from responding to user input, such as mouse clicks, screen taps, or keyboard input.

 - What it measures: TBT measures the time between First Contentful Paint (FCP) and Time to Interactive (TTI).
-It is the laboratory equivalent of the First Input Delay (FID) used in the Chrome User Experience Report field data and Google’s Page Experience ranking signal.
+It is the laboratory equivalent of the First Input Delay (FID) used in the Chrome User Experience Report field data and in Google’s Page Experience ranking signal.

 Time to first byte (TTFB)